gearbeagel/AirplaneLearning/README.md

 # Airplane Learning: Polyglot Pro (Project №13)

 ## About
-"Airplane Learning" is an app for learning English for starters and advanced learners.
+"Airplane Learning" is an app for learning different languages for starters and advanced learners.
 Accompanied by its mascot, Leari, one can easily understand the basics of English in a couple of clicks.

 You can view the website [here](airplanelearningpolypro.azurewebsites.net)